Unlock Your iPhone With Your Fingerprint – How Does Touch ID Work?

 The so-called “s series” of iPhones tends to pack an extra feature and increased performance as opposed to the prior model upon which it is based.
-With the introduction of the iPhone 5s, Apple started the tradition of including a fingerprint sensor for various purposes such as unlocking your device, paying for apps and content or even paying for goods and services via Apple Pay.
+With the introduction of the iPhone 5s, Apple introduced Touch ID, which is a fingerprint sensor for various purposes such as unlocking your device, paying for apps and content or even paying for goods and services via Apple Pay.

 Your unique fingerprint is a great password that doesn’t need to be remembered, the Touch ID feature takes care of all the details.
 Once configured, you will only need to lay your thumb onto the Home Button to have your phone verify your identity.
 But how does Touch ID work in practice?
 Here’s a guide on how to use this “next generation password” and set up your own fingerprints.